gjbex/Fortran-MOOC/docs/text_output.md

 but also user defined types and (multi-) dimensional arrays.

 Note the single space at the start of each line.
 Each print statement will write to a new line of the output file.
-It

 Although this is no doubt the easiest way to write to standard output, the formatting is likely not always what you want it to look like.
 This is where